canjs/canjs/docs/can-guides/introduction/comparison.md

 ### Data Fetching and Real-time Data

-**[Can-Connect](../../can-connect.html)** allows for **CanJS** **observables** to be connected to a data source such as an RESTful API or a real-time data stream, with advanced features like fall through caching and batched minimal requests, so that your components can just request the data they need while can-connect figures out how to fetch that data in the most efficient way possible.
+**[Can-Connect](../../can-connect.html)** allows for **CanJS** **observables** to be connected to a data source such as an RESTful API or a real-time data stream, with advanced features like fall-through caching and batched minimal requests, so that your components can just request the data they need while can-connect figures out how to fetch that data in the most efficient way possible.

 **React**, being just a view layer, has no concept of this.